OpenZeppelin/openzeppelin-upgrades/README.md

 When upgrading a proxy from one implementation to another, the _storage layout_ of both implementations must be compatible.
 This means that, even though you can completely change the code of the implementation, you cannot modify the existing contract state variables.
 The only operation allowed is to append new state variables after the ones already declared.

 Both plugins will validate that the new implementation contract is compatible with the previous one.
+However, the plugins currently do not support validating custom types (enums or structs).
+To force a deployment where custom types are involved, set the `unsafeAllowCustomTypes` flag to true in the `deployProxy` or `upgradeProxy` call.

 You can read more about how to make storage-compatible changes to an implementation contract [here](https://docs.openzeppelin.com/upgrades/2.8/writing-upgradeable#modifying-your-contracts).

 ### What is a proxy admin?